 Muskoka Hot Yoga Studio Etiquette Tip for Yogi’s and Yogini’s

-- If you are not able to register for the class before arrival, please ensure you arrive at least 20 mins before class, especially if you are new to the studio.
+- Online registration is strongly advised.
+If you are not able to register for the class before arrival, please ensure you arrive at least 20 mins before class, especially if you are new to the studio.
 Drop In’s are always welcome, space can not be guaranteed.

-- Cell phones are to be turned OFF.
+- No Cell phones in the Hot Studio.
+Ringers and vibration mode are to be turned OFF while in your jacket or purse in the studio reception area.
 Make a habit of doing this as soon as you get to the yoga studio.
 You will be quite embarrassed if your phone rings during class.
 If you are a professional that is on call (physician, EMT, Leader of the Free World) please notify the teacher and keep your phone or pager on silent and within close proximity to you.
 This is STRONGLY discouraged.
 Having a cell or pager go off during Savasana or a deep relaxation is just not cool.

 - Arrive to class hydrated.
 Bring water to every class.
 It’s hot, you will sweat and you will need water during the practice.
 Some like to add electrolytes to their water.
 You can purchase electrolytes, or simply add a pinch of sea salt, or baking soda to your water bottle.